mBiocoder/q2_bacdiving/README.md

 qiime bacdiving bacdive-call --p-bacdive-id "<your-id>" --p-bacdive-password "<your-pw>" --p-taxtable-input True --p-taxtable-file-path "./lopresti_taxtab.tsv" --p-sample-name "lopresti" --p-print-res-df-to-file True --p-print-access-stats True --p-print-flattened-file True --o-visualization "./final2.qzv"
 ```

-Depending on how big your input files are, you may need to wait a little before your output files are saved.
+Depending on how big your input files are, you may need to wait a little before you can unzip your output.